-As networking technology penetrates ever more deeply into end-user-managed environments, particularly the home, the problems are becoming well known.
+As networking technology penetrates ever more deeply into enduser-managed environments, particularly the home, many problems are apparent.
 Recent data, as well as our own experiences, suggest that user experience problems plague home networking and are a source of much consumer confusion and frustration.
 In addition, management of home networks is a global security issue, due to home users' inability to properly configure and secure their networks.
 (A great deal of spam is sent from compromised home computers, for example.)
-The causes of these problems are manifold, and will necessarily require a multifaceted solution.
+The causes of these problems are manifold and will require a multifaceted solution.
 It seems clear, however, that tools for helping with recognition, diagnosis, and correction of home network problems should be part of that solution.